Verónica Riveros

-Hilda Verónica Riveros Izquierdo (born 23 April 1987), known as Verónica Riveros, is a Paraguayan professional footballer who plays as a centre back for Brazilian Série A1 club Avaí FC and the Paraguay women's national team.
+Hilda Verónica Riveros Izquierdo (born 23 April 1987), known as Verónica Riveros, is a Paraguayan professional footballer who plays as a centre back for Brazilian Paulistão F club Mirassol and the Paraguay women's national team.
 She was also a member of the national under-20 team.

 International career

 Riveros represented Paraguay at the 2006 South American U-20 Women's Championship.
 At the senior level, she played four Copa América Femenina editions (2006, 2010, 2014 and 2018).